Government-Paid Paternity Leave

 b.
 Self-employed: You have been engaged in a particular business, trade, profession or vocation for a continuous period of at least three months before your child is born, and have lost income because you did not engage in your business, trade or profession during the leave period.

-1. The child you are adopting is a Singapore citizen and you have made an application to the Court to adopt him or her.
+1. The child you are adopting is an SC and you have made an application to the Court to adopt him or her.

 2. a.
 Employees: You have worked for your employer for at least three continuous months preceding the Formal Intent to Adopt date*.